joommf/oommf-extension-dmi-d2d/README.md

 ## Examples

 Examples are provided in `.mif` files for the stabilisation of an isolated skyrmion in a confined cuboid (no periodic boundary conditions) and for the stabilisation of a skyrmion lattice in a unit cell of an infinite system (with periodic boundary conditions).
+Examples are provided for all three terms with the geometry adjusted suitably.

 ## Support